f18c052f/PhotoSquaringApp/README.md

 ## Usage
 **Code**
-1. Clone or download _src_ folder.
+1. Clone or download _Src_ folder.
 2. The directory structure should be as follows:
 <pre>
 .